-Confirmation of true sale i.e. enforceability of assignment, an assessment of the re-characterisation risks is made in the Legal Opinions.
+Confirmation of true sale i.e. enforceability of assignment, an assessment of the re-characterisation risks is made in the transaction Legal Opinion.

-PCS has been provided with and reviewed the Dutch and Luxembourg law legal opinions issued by the law firm NautaDutilh.
+PCS has been provided with and reviewed the Dutch law legal opinions issued by the law firm Loyens & Loeff NV (the "Transaction Counsel").